-- Once recording session has completed, switch to the Record mode and click on Stop & Save button.
+- Once the recording session has completed, switch to the Record mode and click on the Stop & Save button.

-- When you click on Stop & Save button, there is a popup message that “Are You Sure?“ This will save your all recorded steps”.
+- When you click on the Stop & Save button, there is a popup message that “Are You Sure?“ This will save all your recorded steps”.
 Click on Yes.